Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

-If so, you’re in the right place.
-You will either need to incorporate or form an LLC to start your real estate business.
+Whether you’re a solo real estate agent dreaming of scaling your operations or an investor looking to minimize risk, you will either need to incorporate or form an LLC to start your real estate business.

 Many real estate agents work as individuals without incorporating a company.
 They sell homes, offer rentals, and work on other real estate projects — all of this in their personal names.

 Working on real estate projects as an individual comes with risks and personal liabilities.
-You should form a legal business entity such as an LLC, or incorporate your real estate business instead.
+You should form a legal business entity such as an LLC, or incorporate a real estate business instead.

 1. Incorporating a Company Will Help Protect Your Personal Assets